Putting Consumers First

 - Protecting consumers from PFAS contamination and exposure: On May 15, the Environment and Climate Change Subcommittee held a legislative hearing on 13 bills to address the PFAS problem.
 PFAS are persistent chemicals that spread through our water, air and soil.
 They are also toxic – with studies showing increased cancers, immune impacts and effects on growth, development and fertility.

 - Holding the Consumer Product Safety Commission (CPSC) accountable for its inability to fulfill its mission of protecting consumers from dangerous products: Passed through the Consumer Protection and Commerce Subcommittee and Full Committee six bills to protect American families from dangerous consumer products.
 The six bills will save countless lives and ensure the Consumer Product Safety Commission acts quickly to enforce the law and educate consumers about these common household dangers.
+On September 17, the House of Representatives passed three of these bills by voice vote.

 - Exploring ways to protect drivers and their families from driving dangers: Held two hearings in the Consumer Protection and Commerce Subcommittee – one hearing on May 23 on summer driving dangers and a legislative hearing on July 24 on bills to make cars in America safer.
 Motor vehicle death rates have increased since 2014.
 Technologies exist that will vastly improve motor vehicle safety, but we must find ways to get them in the hands of all drivers.